Mormon Studies at Utah Valley University is an interdisciplinary program designed

 to support the academic study of Latter-day Saint history, literature, theology, and culture.
 Our program offers courses, lectures, conferences, workshops, and other activities

-with special attention to comparative studies, interreligious understanding, and the
+with special attention to comparative studies, interreligious understanding, and cross-cultural

 Anthropology of Mormonism